VCUBrandcenter/PhysicalComputing/class_files/class_2/README.md

 ### Servo Examples
 _This can be used for Servo Example and Servo Potentiometer._

 ![Servo Examples](https://raw.githubusercontent.com/VCUBrandcenter/PhysicalComputing/gh-pages/media/servo_bb.png)

 ### Turret Solution
 _Note: this wiring may not work with student solutions_

-_This can be used for Servo Example and Servo Potentiometer._
 ![Turret Solution](https://raw.githubusercontent.com/VCUBrandcenter/PhysicalComputing/gh-pages/media/turret.png)